Where smart software meets expert accounting.

 It's important to note that crypto is taxed alongside capital gains from other property such as stocks and shares, so make sure to include these in your calculations.

-Recap can help you identify which assets are ideal for Tax Loss Harvesting
+Identifying which assets are ideal for Tax Loss Harvesting

 Our crypto tax calculator partner Recap, helps you calculate your taxes and provides a live estimate of your capital gains for the active tax year helping you to understand your tax liability.
 The Recap dashboard highlights your best and worst performing assets helping you identify which are ideal for tax loss harvesting.